 Written by Kerry, Thyroid Patient.

-I was diagnosed with an under active thyroid in March 2015, after going to the doctor with unexplained weight gain despite being on a ketosis diet and seeing a personal trainer.
+I was diagnosed with an underactive thyroid in March 2015, after going to the doctor with unexplained weight gain despite being on a ketosis diet and seeing a personal trainer.
 He was the person who made me go to the doctor, as the weight gain made no sense.

 The doctor gave me Levothyroxine and every six weeks my TSH level was taken and my Levothyroxine increased.
 After three months on Levothyroxine, I continued to gain weight and I only felt worse.
-My hair was falling out and going really grey, I felt tired all the time but couldn’t sleep and I started getting black outs and my mood changed.
+My hair was falling out and going really grey, I felt tired all the time but couldn’t sleep and I started getting black-outs and my mood changed.

 I was desperate to feel ‘normal’ again, yet just felt worse as time went on.
 He did, however, establish that I had Coeliac disease, believed to have been brought on by the Levothyroxine, so I quit gluten straight away.
 This helped with my stomach issues but I still wasn’t right.
-I was fortunate to gain £5000 from a PPI claim in April 2016 and with that I went to London and paid to see a functional medical practitioner, Dr Oliver Barnett at the London Clinic of Nutrition.
+I was fortunate to gain £5000 from a PPI claim in April 2016 and with that I went to London and paid to see a functional medical practitioner, Oliver Barnett at the London Clinic of Nutrition.

 I felt amazing after I stopped the Levothyroxine.
 At the time this was all going on, I was going through a hard time in my marriage.
 It was causing me major anxiety.
-The functional doctor said that he’s advised people to leave stressful jobs but he couldn’t recommend me leaving a relationship.
+The functional MP said that he’s advised people to leave stressful jobs but he couldn’t recommend me leaving a relationship.
 Although deep down, I knew the relationship wasn’t good for me anyway.

 I went on a meditation retreat to try and deal with the stress of my marriage and I realised that the relationship wasn’t at all healthy.
 In May, my husband and I went to Portugal for a week and we ended the relationship as he said his job was more important than our marriage and he was not willing to compromise.
 By this point I was on the supplements for a month and I was feeling better but not 100% better.
 As soon as I took the plunge and ended my marriage, I made an effort to focus on my health and that’s what I did.

-I took time out to read thyroid books and read other people’s stories as well as becoming an administrator on a thyroid support group.
+I took time out to read thyroid books and read other people’s stories as well as becoming an administrator on the thyroid support group.
 I found that reading other people’s stories and focusing on what I needed to do, helped me.
 I took a saliva test after three months of not having any thyroid symptoms and sleeping brilliantly, which showed that my adrenals were all in the green.
 I spoke to the functional doctor and he recommended that I still took the daily stress formula but unfortunately I’d ran out of money so couldn’t afford to do so.

 I now know I need to listen to my body and my gut instinct; if things in my personal life are not great, it’s OK to not fight if the other person is not willing to fight for you, too.